niiknow/vestacp/README.md

 1. The best option is to use VestaCP backup and restore.
 2. I will try to work on migration script to support different version of this docker image, but I would still strongly recommend that you use VestaCP backup and restore.

-The manual upgrade step is basically:
-From inside of vesta:
+Let say you followed the instruction above to start your vestacp, the manual upgrade step would be:
-1. Make sure you ran your backup and have the latest backup files under /backup
+1. Make sure you ran your backup and have the latest backup files under /opt/vestacp/backup
-2.  tar -czf /vesta /backup/vesta."$(date +%F_%R)".tar.gz
-3.  stop all services (hint: service --status-all)
-4.  rm -rf /vesta/*

-From the docker host (outside of vesta):
-5.  docker pull niiknow/vestacp:latest
+2.  docker pull niiknow/vestacp:latest
-5.  docker stop the niiknow/vestacp image
+3.  docker stop the niiknow/vestacp image
+4.  tar -czf /opt/vestacp/vesta /opt/vestacp/backup/vesta."$(date +%F_%R)".tar.gz
+5.  rm -rf /opt/vestacp/vesta/*
-6.  docker start the new image
+6.  docker start the new image as instructed above
-7.  docker rm the old image if everything tested fine or start the old image back if not
+7.  docker rm the old image if everything tested fine or start the old image back if test failed

 # LICENSE